kontainapp/km-demo/mpt-30b-snapshot-cpu/README.md

 Below we show a simple Flask application that enables inferencing using the [mosaicml/mpt-30b-chat](https://huggingface.co/mosaicml/mpt-30b-chat) model.
 We assume that the model is available on a local storage.

-As can be seen, this also lends itself quite nicely to being used in a “functions as a service” platform that can scale up and down based on demand.
+As can be seen, this also lends itself quite nicely to an Inference Service that is as efficient and performant as possible for both its consumers and its providers.

 ```python
 from flask import Flask, request